testit-tms/api-client-dotnet/docs/TestRunsApi.md

 <a id="apiv2testrunsidtestresultsbulkput"></a>
 # **ApiV2TestRunsIdTestResultsBulkPut**
-> void ApiV2TestRunsIdTestResultsBulkPut (Guid id, ApiV2TestRunsIdTestResultsBulkPutRequest apiV2TestRunsIdTestResultsBulkPutRequest = null)
+> void ApiV2TestRunsIdTestResultsBulkPut (Guid id, TestRunTestResultsPartialBulkSetModel testRunTestResultsPartialBulkSetModel = null)

 Partial edit of multiple test results in the test run